Skip to main content

 Digital Scholarship

 My current work on the Digital Latin Library project focuses on facilitating the encoding of Latin texts so that they can be read by both humans and machines.
 This work includes one of my most cherished experiences as a teacher and a scholar: collaborating with my talented undergraduate student Virginia K. Felkner on a prototype application for automating the encoding of Latin texts.
 I am also collaborating with Hugh Cayless on XSLT stylesheets to transform digital critical editions into a variety of formats, including LaTeX for producing print-ready PDF copy.
-I am looking forward to finalizing the DLL ontology so that I can publish our authority records and work files as a triplestore.

 Leadership